-Children may talk to their cheery visitors, though Scout Elves can only listen and never speak to humans.
-Only parents are allowed to touch them or else they’ll lose their magic — and who would want such a thing?
+Children can talk to their special visitors, though Scout Elves can only listen and never speak to humans.
+Only parents are allowed to touch them or else they’ll lose their magic — and what's the fun in that?

 Before there were Scout Elves, there was Fisbee, a pixie elf that Carol Aebersold received when she was a child.
 In 1974, Aebersold told her three children that the elf was there to keep an eye on them in the days leading up to Christmas and would report back nightly to Santa about their behavior.

 Decades later, Carol and Chanda turned this charming family tradition into the book “The Elf on the Shelf: A Christmas Tradition," which was illustrated by Coë Steinwart.
 With the support of their family — in particular Christa and her marketing expertise — the book and accompanying Scout Elf figure debuted at a book signing in Marietta, Georgia, in 2005.

 In what is likely one of the most successful self-publishing stories of all time, more than 17.5 million Scout Elves have been adopted around the world since their debut.

 The Elf on The Shelf is the heart of The Lumistella Company, with Carol’s daughters Chanda Bell and Christa Pitts at the helm as co-founders and co-CEOs.
 Beyond the book and Scout Elf figure, the tradition has blossomed into an enterprise, including everything from elf accessories to a stage musical to a float at the Macy’s Thanksgiving Day Parade.

 “We created The Elf on the Shelf tradition to help families have fun during the holidays by sparking moments of joy,” Bell tells TODAY.com.